"It's a slanting period between 'then' and 'now'", she answered. "Reality is not easy for me and this is a real shot in the arm of reality."

 Walking back to Second Avenue, most of the side streets closed to folks, it was the smell that was familiar.
 Been a while, but I recognized it immediately.
 More so when I stepped into the lobby where a haze had settled.

-So I thought oh this 9:00 a.m. yoga class is going to be a snap.
+This 9:00 a.m. class is going to be a snap, I thought to

 The Warrior Pose